What is better chicken?

 Red Tractor Enhanced Welfare logo

-It’s important to look out for recognised higher welfare logos or schemes such as RSPCA Assured or Red Tractor Enhanced Welfare (not standard Red Tractor).
+It’s important to look out for recognised higher welfare logos or schemes such as Soil Association Organic, RSPCA Assured or Red Tractor Enhanced Welfare (not standard Red Tractor).

 Phrases such as ‘trusted farms’, ‘trusted farmers’, ‘butcher’s choice’ or ‘reared with care’ do not have a legal definition you can rely on.

-If you can’t see any of the labels in store, ask the store manager what welfare standards their chickens are reared to and always CHOOSE BETTER!
+If you can’t see any recognised labels in store, ask the store manager what welfare standards their chickens are reared to and always CHOOSE BETTER!

 If you choose plant power and opt for more plant-based foods, this will help to reduce the demand for chicken which fuels the most intensive, low-welfare farming systems - as well as being good for your health and the environment too!